AlirezaHPC/365-examples-from-JavaScript/README.md

 184: A program that reads two integers and displays divisors against their common denominator

-185: A program that receives three sides of a triangle, if the triangle is right-angled, calculates and displays its area and b, a, otherwise its perimeter.
-In this program, there are auxiliary variables that keep the perimeter or area temp of the sides of the triangle, but the variable c stores.
-186: A program that reads the three sides of a triangle and makes it clear that the verses are like a triangle.
-Equilateral P is equilateral of the sides or different sides of the moon (in the program) The variables a, b and c hold the sides of the triangle (.
+185: Write a program that receives a sentence and then takes the start, end from the user and prints a slice of the sentence.
+186: : Write a program that receives a sentence and then takes the start, end from the user and prints a slice of the sentence.
+: Redefine the sub srtring method.
+: Redefine the sub str () method.
+: Redefine the replace () method.
+: Get a string and delete the empty space around it
+: Join two strings in three ways
+: Get a string and convert its letters to uppercase and display.

 187: A program that reads the three sides of a triangle and determines whether the triangle